MaxHalford/eaopt/README.md

 - Check out the [examples/minimization/](examples/math-functions/) folder for basic examples.
 Test functions were found [here](http://www.sfu.ca/~ssurjano/optimization.html).
 - [examples/plot-fitness/](examples/plot-fitness/) is an example of plotting the fitness per generation with [gonum/plot](https://github.com/gonum/plot).
 - [examples/curve-fitting/](examples/curve-fitting/) is an attempt to fit a set of points with non-linear polynomial function.
-- [examples/tsp/](examples/tsp/) is an example of solving the Traveling Salesman Problem.
+- [examples/tsp/](examples/tsp/) contain examples of solving the Traveling Salesman Problem.

 ## Roadmap